10 video games to help kids think big

-- The American Psychological Association recognizes other benefits to playing video games, including social and motivational.
+- The American Psychological Association recognizes other benefits to playing video games, including social and motivational ones.

 Video games have shouldered a bad rap.
 Critics argue they indoctrinate children to violence, reinforce negative stereotypes, and produce cognitively lazy shut-ins.
-Ironically, educational video games have an even shabbier reputation.
-Say what you will about Doom and Grand Theft Auto, at least they aren't boring.
+Ironically, educational video games enjoy an even shabbier reputation.
+Say what you will about DOOM and Grand Theft Auto, at least they aren’t boring.

-As for educational games, they've come a long way since the days of Castle of Dr. Brain and Wally Bear and the No!
+As for educational games, they’ve come a long way since the days of Castle of Dr. Brainand Wally Bear and the No!
 Gang.
-For starters they can be fun—and not in a "it's this or flashcards" kind of way.
-In fact, some of the best learning video games weren't even developed education in mind.
+For starters they can be fun—and not in an “it’s this or flashcards” kind of way.
+In fact, some of the best learning video games weren’t even developed with education in mind.

-And many educational organizations have utilized Minecraft's popularity and toolset to create entirely new learning opportunities.
+Educational organizations have utilized Minecraft‘s popularity and tool set to create entirely new learning opportunities.
 Code.org, for example, has created computer code tutorials which feature Minecraft characters and settings.
 And Microsoft Studios has developed an edition of the game specifically for educational purposes.

 Like Minecraft, the game also encourages experimentation and a growth mindset.
 Rocket launches will fail, forcing players to watch them explode spectacularly in the atmosphere.
 But the Kerbal’s enthusiasm and cartoonish whimsey makes failure more than half the fun and success all the sweeter.